-CONTACT WITH SKIN or EYES: Vapors of this product can irritate the eyes.
+Contact with Skin or Eyes: Vapors of this product can irritate the eyes.
 This product will cause immediate pain and severe irritation if splashed into the eyes, causing redness and tearing.
 Prolonged eye contact may cause corneal clouding or damage.
 Brief skin contact may be moderately irritating.
 Prolonged or repeated skin overexposures can cause dermatitis (dry red skin).
+The Soy Oil component has been shown to potentially cause skin sensitization and allergic reaction.
+Symptoms may include swelling, raised welts or weels, redness and itching.

-SKIN ABSORPTION: The solvent component of this product can be absorbed through intact skin, but is not expected to cause significant adverse effects by this route of exposure.
+Skin Absorption: The solvent component of this product can be absorbed through intact skin, but is not expected to cause significant adverse effects by this route of exposure.

-INGESTION: Ingestion is not anticipated to be a significant route of overexposure for this product.
+Ingestion: Ingestion is not anticipated to be a significant route of overexposure for this product.
 If this product is swallowed, it may irritate the mouth, throat, esophagus and other tissues of the digestive system.
 Symptoms of ingestion may include vomiting, diarrhea, and nausea.
 Ingestion may also cause symptoms of depression of the central nervous system, as described under "Inhalation".
 If this product is aspirated into the lungs after ingestion, chemical pneumonia and edema (accumulation of fluid in the lungs) may result.
 Ingestion of large quantities of this product may be fatal.

-INJECTION: Injection is not anticipated to be a significant route of overexposure for this product.
+Injection: Injection is not anticipated to be a significant route of overexposure for this product.
 Injection of this product (via puncture with a contaminated object) can cause pain and irritation, in addition to the wound.